codemodify/FrikiCode_BigHouse/README.md

 ### What is it
-BigHouse is an adhoc team of 2 people (FrikiCode) that wanted to take on some challenges that they were facing in their lives.
+An adhoc team of 2 people (FrikiCode) wanted to take on some challenges that they were facing in their lives.
 So the BigHouse project was initiated to address those challenges.